ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 ```

 Adding this field has following effects:

 * When a build occurs, the application builds for the address immediately after the bootloader.
-The build system does this automatically by defining the symbols MBED_APP_START and MBED_APP_SIZE in the linker script (.sct, .ld or .icf).
+The build system does this automatically by defining the symbols `MBED_APP_START` and `MBED_APP_SIZE` in the linker script (.sct, .ld or .icf).
 * At the end of building, the build image is automatically combined with the bootloader to create the final image.

-Note: When building offline, the original uncombined image is in this same directory as the final image but has the name <project-name>_application.bin.
+Note: When building offline, the original uncombined image is in the same directory `<project-name>_application.bin`.

-* It defines the symbols APPLICATION_ADDR, APPLICATION_SIZE, BOOTLOADER_ADDR, BOOTLOADER_SIZE.
+* It defines the symbols `APPLICATION_ADDR`, `APPLICATION_SIZE`, `BOOTLOADER_ADDR` and `BOOTLOADER_SIZE`.

 It produces the following ROM layout: